Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 ### Code representation of curves:

 There exsists diffrent types of classes for diffrent curves.
-But every type of curve is basicly represented by a std::vector filled with mathmatical vectors, wich length, direction and privios origin will togerther represent a curve.
-The std::vector is filled with a specific algorithem that will create all data given on the input parameters.
+But every type of curve is basicly represented by a std::vector filled with mathmatical vectors, witch length, direction and privios origin will togerther represent a curve.
+The std::vector is filled by a specific algorithem that will create all data given on the input parameters.

+A curve in this library needs 3 things:
+- **Functions for every component:** In the class represented by a std::function objects, the xFunc and yFunc (and zFunc).
+- **A range:** The curve need a specific range, form were to were it is calculated. in the class this is represented by the systemStart member and the systemStopp member
+- **A resolution:** Since a computer can not calculate infinitly small data the curve is calculated in stepps with a speciffic value.

+The range and resolution of curves are standardised in all classes. systemStart is set to 0.
+systemStopp is set to 2PI
+resolution  is set to 0.1

 ### A curve can be represented in different ways:
 ### Function graphs: